-PROPOSAL YOUR VOT E BOARD OF DIRECTORS RECOMMENDS 1 Election of Directors FOR AGAINST ABSTAIN ↓ Christopher R. Christensen FOR John G. Nackel, PhD FOR Brent J. Guerisoli FOR FOR AGAINST ABSTAIN 2 Ratification of the appointment of Deloitte & Touche LLP the Company for fiscal year 2023. as the independent registered public accounting firm of FOR 3 Advisory approval of the Company's named executive offi cer compensation FOR NOTE : In their discretion, the Proxies are authorized to vorprovided that discretionary voting on such other matters is Annual M eeting and any adj ournments or post ponements thereof, MARK HERE FOR ADDRESS CHANGE AND INDICATE NEW ADDRESS] MARK HERE IF YOU PLAN TO ATTEND THE MEETING] Signature Date Signature Date
+PROPOSAL YOUR VOTI E BOARD OF DIRECTORS RECOMMENDS 1 Election of Directors FOR AGAINST ABSTAIN \downarrow Scott E. Lamb FOR Gregory K. Morris, MD FOR Barry M. Smith FOR FOR AGAINST ABSTAIN 2 Ratification of the appointment of Deloitte & Touche LLI the Company for fiscal year 2024. as the independent registered public accounting firm of FOR 3 Advisory approval of the Company's named executive officer compensation FOR NOTE : In their discretion, the Proxies are authorized to v provided that discretionary voting on such other matters is ote upon all other matters as may properly come before the permitted by applicable rules and regulations.
+Annual M eeting and any adj ournments or post ponements thereof, MARK HERE FOR ADDRESS CHANGE AND INDICATE NEW ADDRESS] MARK HERE IF YOU PLAN TO ATTEND THE MEETING Signature Date Signature Date